Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

     hour = HOUR(started_at),
     ride_length = TIMEDIFF(ended_at, started_at);
   ```
--  Missing values -> 1,290,437 rows
+-  Missing values -> 1,290,437 rows.
-  To prevent losing data I created new category for missing data as "Unknown"
+  To prevent losing data I created a new category for missing data as "Unknown"
   ```
 -- Check for missing values
 SELECT